twitter/communitynotes/content/ranking-notes.md

 Re-computing the Helpful status ensures that as new ratings emerge the notes shown to users continue to reflect a broad consensus among raters.
 In some cases, small variations in the note intercept $i_n$ can cause notes to lose and potentially re-acquire Helpful status.

-To help ensure that changes in Helpful status reflect a clear shift in consensus, we require that the note intercept $i_n$ drops below the applicable threshld by more than 0.01 before the note loses Helpful status.
+To help ensure that changes in Helpful status reflect a clear shift in consensus, we require that the note intercept $i_n$ drops below the applicable threshold by more than 0.01 before the note loses Helpful status.
 For example, if a note achieved Helpful status with note intercept $i_n>0.40$, then the note would need $i_n<0.39$ before losing Helpful status.
 Similarly, if a note was impacted by tag outlier filter and required note intercedpt $i_n>0.50$ to achieve Helpful status, the note would need $i_n<0.49$ to lose Helpful status.